presnick/ProgramsInformationPeople/_sources/Functions/Returningavaluefromafunction.rst

    :correct: b
    :feedback_a: The function gets to a return statement after 2 lines are printed, so the third print statement will not run.
    :feedback_b: Yes!
 Two printed lines, and then the function body execution reaches a return statement.
-   :feedback_c: No, the function does return an integer value.
-This code does not print out the result of the function invocation, so you can't see it (print is for people).
+   :feedback_c: The function does return an integer value!
+However, this code does not print out the result of the function invocation, so you can't see it (print is for people).

    How many lines will the following code print?